Blog

 • Carbonated Water (Sparkling Water)

-Carbonated or sparkling water is known to be acidic, able to improve digestion and enhance the feeling of fullness.[42]
-The mineral profile of sparkling water varies, yet is similar to that of still water with a trend for higher bicarbonate levels.[43]
+Carbonated or sparkling water is known to be acidic, able to improve digestion and enhance the feeling of fullness.[50]
+The mineral profile of sparkling water varies, yet it is similar to that of still water, with a trend for higher bicarbonate levels.[51]
 There does not appear to be a difference in hydration status between carbonated and still water.

-Sparkling water may erode teeth[44] and flavored sparkling water has been shown to be roughly as acidic as orange juice[45].
-Studies show that ingesting large amounts of carbonated beverages may result in gastric distress[46].
+Sparkling water may erode teeth[52], and flavored sparkling water has been shown to be roughly as acidic as orange juice[53].
+Studies show that ingesting large amounts of carbonated beverages may result in gastric distress[54].

 • Hydrogen-Enriched Water

-Hydrogen-enriched water appears to be as hydrating as ordinary water[47] and is sold commercially for its alleged health benefits.
-Some in vitro experiments reveal that hydrogen-enriched water can protect against the inflammatory effects of dehydration better than double distilled water.[48]
+Hydrogen-enriched water appears to be as hydrating as ordinary water[55] and is sold commercially for its alleged health benefits.
+Some in vitro experiments reveal that hydrogen-enriched water can protect against the inflammatory effects of dehydration better than double-distilled water.[56]

 Research on mice reveals that it may protect the lungs and blood from damage related to fine particles.
 This effect was not observed in mice fed ordinary purified water.[57]
 Other possible benefits include enhancing cellular antioxidant defense systems, improving regeneration[58], lowering inflammation[59], increasing longevity markers[60] and reducing symptoms of metabolic acidosis.
 Hydrogen-enriched water was shown to mildly improve sprint performance in athletes, as well as lower fatigue and recovery time.[61]
 [62]